mpc-hc/mpc-hc/docs/Readme.txt

-Media Player Classic - Home Cinema (MPC-HC) is a free and open source audio and video player for Windows.
+Media Player Classic - Home Cinema (MPC-HC) is a free and open-source audio and video player for Windows.
 MPC-HC is based on the original Guliverkli project and contains many additional features and bug fixes.